twins7

 3. Day 3 Time to ride!

-After breakfast in the guesthouse it’s high time to meet the horses.
+In the late morning it’s high time to meet the horses.
 Our guides will match them with riders and off we go, we head ride out to explore Kakheti!
-First we ride North-East, through fields and meadows, with the Alaverdi Monastery behind our backs and a stunning view to the Greater Caucasus right ahead of us.
+First we ride north-east, through fields and meadows, with the Alaverdi Monastery behind our backs and a stunning view to the Greater Caucasus right ahead of us.
 We will stop for lunch in Argokhi, at a fairly large family winery which produces and exports both traditional Georgian and European style wines that we will, of course, try.
 We can have a walk around the vineyard and fields surrounding the area before we mount up again.
 The place we are headed to is located on the other side of the mountain.
 We will cross it through a forest, located in a small, but important Babaneuri Nature Reserve.
 Then we will ride down to the village and reach a vineyard, winery and hotel complex we will be staying at that night.
 There’s a nice yard and terrace there with a view to surrounding fields, Caucasus mountains and Alaverdi monastery.
 A big dinner and nice selection of wine await us in the evening!

-5. Day 5 Riding and workshops
+5. Day 5 The old man and the wine

-7. Day 7 Kakhetian villages
+7. Day 7 The Outskirts of Telavi

 8. Day 8 Alazani and Alvani